All the Legal Mumbo Jumbo in Human Legible Format

 Section 4 – What Purchase Protection Will Reimburse & Won’t Reimburse.

 - Ticket &/or Registration Price & Service Fee: Purchase Protection allows you, the ticket/registration holder, to obtain a refund of the ticket price for an event, plus taxes and processing fees (if applicable), should you be prevented from attending the event due to certain unforeseeable events.
+(Subject to the Covid-19 restrictions above.)
 It’s important you understand Purchase Protection only applies when you are prevented from attending – not changing your mind or you slept in because you binge watched The Office and forgot.

 - Charitable Donations: Purchase Protection does not cover the amount of a charitable donation you made to the charitable organization sponsoring, hosting, facilitating or benefitting from the event.
 If you want a refund for your donation, you would have to ask the organizer directly.
 Though we imagine that might be a bit awkward.